Handbook of Student Rights & Responsibilities

 The purpose of the statement, which follows, is to provide guidelines for the insurance of the rights of Gettysburg College students and for the exercise of their responsibilities as members of this community for education.
 Other documents deal with the rights and responsibilities of other constituencies of the College.

 Code of Conduct

 Gettysburg College seeks to establish and maintain an environment that provides for the development of the young adult as a whole person with an emphasis on inquiry, integrity, and mutual respect.
 The College expects its students to conduct themselves in all places and at all times in such a manner as to show respect for themselves, others, and the community.
-The Gettysburg College community fosters respect for the rights and dignity of all residents, including members of both majority and minority groups.
+The Gettysburg College community fosters respect for the rights and dignity of all students, including members of both majority and minority groups.
 Gettysburg College students are members of the academic College community, the greater Gettysburg community, and global society and are expected to abide by the College’s policies at all times.